Fireman730/djceu2021/markdown/01-what.md

 we're about to show you, as you'll see in a moment.
 So this totally applies to you even if you're _not_ working in a cloud company.

+TODO: Screen cast of opening a lab environment with an SSH terminal

 So.
 What's happening here is that we open up a page on the learning management system -- the "LMS" -- and it contains a little magic window.
 And that window is your entry point to your own little